DWCamp/Spellbook/README.md

 Make sure to keep all the files in the same folder

 **WARNING:** Hoooooooly crap is this a very tentative 1.0.
 It won't break your computer or anything, but it might have some bugs.
 I've hit this thing with a hammer 7 ways to Sunday but when it's one guy making a entire application like this, especially one that's very data centric, it's easy to have a bug slip through the gaps.
 I gave a beta to my party after I cobbled the thing together and within 30 seconds my wizard already found a major bug.
 So, if there are serious issues, I'm sorry.
 Please tell me about them and I will fix them as soon as I can.

+As of right now, the only known issue is that the system font on macOS is making the window look a little screwy.
+Still functional, though.